A proof system for graph (non)-isomorphism verification: Proving canonical labelling and non-isomorphism

+The rules listed in Figure~\ref{rules:invariant} are used for verifying that some nodes at the same level of the search tree have equal node invariants (recall that these are sequences of hash values).
+Those facts are important for verifying the lexicographic order over the node invariants, and finding the maximal leaf which yields the canonical form.

+The rule $\mathtt{InvariantAxiom}$ derives facts using the reflexivity of the equality.
+It can be exported once for each node of the tree.

-The rules given in Figure~\ref{rules:invariant} are used for formalizing the knowledge about the nodes at the same level of the search tree with equal node invariants.
-Such knowledge is important for formalizing the lexicographical order over the node invariants.
-The rule $\mathtt{InvariantAxiom}$ formalizes the reflexivity of the equality.
-It may be exported once for each node of the tree.
-The rule $\mathtt{InvariantsEqual}$ formalizes when the node invariants of two nodes at the same level are lexicographically equal -- their parents should have equal node invariants and the hash values assigned to the graph $G$ colored by corresponding colorings of the two nodes should be equal.
+The rule $\mathtt{InvariantsEqualSym}$ derives facts using the symmetry of the equality.
+It can be exported for any two nodes at the same level of the tree for which the fact of invariant equality has already been derived.

+The rule $\mathtt{InvariantsEqual}$ verifies that the node invariants (which are sequences of hash values) of two nodes at the same level are equal -- their parents should have equal node invariants and the hash values assigned to the graph $G$ colored by corresponding colorings of the two nodes should be equal (this is explicitly checked in the checker by computing $\operatorname{f}_{hash}$ values).
 This rule may be exported whenever two nodes at the same level in the tree have equal node invariants.
-The rule $\mathtt{InvariantsEqualSym}$ formalizes the symmetricity of the equality.
-It may be exported for any two nodes at the same level in the tree for which the invariant equality fact has been already derived.